rxavier/econuy/README.md

 #### `get()`

 Downloads the basic datasets.
-These are basically as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.
+These are generally as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.
+In select cases, I drop columns that I feel don't add relevant information for the target audience of this package, or that are inconsistent with other datasets.

-Available options for the `dataset` argument are "cpi", "fiscal", "nxr_monthly", "nxr_daily", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index" and "reserves_chg".
+Available options for the `dataset` argument are "cpi", "fiscal", "nxr_monthly", "nxr_daily", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index", "trade" and "reserves_chg".
 Most are self explanatory but all are explained in the documentation.

 If you wanted CPI data:
 ```python